Liu-Yinlong/Globally-optimal-vertical-direction-estimation-in-Atlanta-world/README.md

     try-> First_dynamic_show.m

-2. run-> all_test.m, then test all BnB-based methods
+2.run-> all_test.m, then test all BnB-based methods

 3.have fun